yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - If you were forced to choose one domain from the list of ones you currently own and do something with it *today,* which would you choose and what would you do with it?
 - What’s a silly mistake you’ve made that you can laugh about now?
 - What’s a harmless but silly secret you’ve never told anyone?

+### Stories Saturday
+- What book are you reading this month?
+- Tell us a fictional story within 200 characters.
+- Tell us a real story about a past winter/spring/summer/fall.

 ## Wiggly Wrap Up
 If participating in any of these prompts sounds like a fun and energizing way to spend time, we’d love for you to join us.
 You can fill out the little [application here](https://wiggle.work/), or ask me questions [on Mastodon](https://mastodon.yupgup.com/@joni) or via [email](mailto:hello@wiggle.work).
 It really is what all the best parts of having coworkers and friends could and should be like, except we don’t have to resent each other for burning coffee in the break room.